Manila travel guide

 Manila has just about every kind of shop, boutique and specialty store under the sun, including literally hundreds of shopping malls scattered across the city.
 With three large signature shopping malls in the Metro Manila area that form part of the world's top 10 largest malls, it's not hard to see why Filipinos are passionate about their shopping and tourists will enjoy sharing their love of consumables.

-A trip to Southeast Asia wouldn't be complete without a little bargain-shopping and haggling and travellers should pay the Divisoria Market a visit, where everything and anything from cookware and handicrafts to clothing and toys can be bought at astonishingly low prices - just beware of pickpockets.
-There are other interesting markets located at St. Francis Square, Greenhills Shopping Centre and Tiendesitas.
+A trip to Southeast Asia wouldn't be complete without a little bargain-shopping and haggling.
+In light of this, travellers should pay a visit to the Divisoria Market, where anything from cookware and handicrafts, to clothing and toys can be bought at astonishingly low prices.
+There are also other interesting markets located at St. Francis Square, Greenhills Shopping Centre and Tiendesitas.

 Ninoy Aquino International Airport

 Location: The airport is situated four miles (7km) south of the centre of Manila.

 Time: GMT +8.